-To reach the desired outcome of the aluminum forging process, as well as brass or copper forging, a pre-production sample is essential at the beginning of the process.
-In this article we’ll discuss what a pre-production sample is, why it’s important, and where it develops during the forging process.
+To make an aluminum, brass or copper forging to a desired fit, form and function, pre-production samples are essential before a part goes into production.
+In this article, we discuss what a pre-production sample is, why it’s important, and where it is developed during the forging process.

-Why Pre-production Samples are Important in the Aluminum Forging Process
+Why Are Pre-Production Samples Important in the Aluminum Forging Process?

-In conclusion, without pre-production samples, production could end up being scrapped.
-The extra time and cost to produce samples are well worth it to avoid mistakes before production.
+In conclusion, without customer approved pre-production samples, production parts can potentially end up being scrapped.
+The extra time and cost to produce samples is well advised to avoid fit, form, and function problems before production.

 At Cerro Fabricated Products, we believe in the importance of pre-production samples.
-A dedicated engineer manages new product development from start to finish and we implement APQP from the start, to understand our customers’ expectations.
-We are proud to stand behind the Cerro name through every step of the forging process.
-Contact Cerro and let’s discuss how we can help with your forging needs.
+A dedicated engineer manages new product development from start to finish.
+We implement APQP from the start in order to understand our customers’ expectations.
+We are proud to stand behind the Cerro name throughout every step of the forging process.
+Please Contact Cerro and let’s discuss how we can help with your forging needs.